Balasubramanian-pg/Variable-Pay-Automation/README.md

 # Variable Pay Automation System for FC Team

 ## Overview
-This system automates the calculation and reporting of variable pay for the entire FC (Financial Consulting) Team.
+This system automates the calculation and reporting of variable pay for the entire FC Team.
 The solution integrates Excel Online documents with a backend database to streamline the incentive calculation process.

 ## Data Architecture